Flashcards in Examiner Test Flash Cards Deck (186):

 Pass Through Reserve Account

-Reserves are maintained in correspondent account and the correspondent is required to pass through reserves to Fed
+Non-member bank has chosen to maintain its required reserves indirectly with the Federal Reserve Bank.
+Reserves are maintained in a correspondent and the correspondent is required to pass the reserves through to the Fed.

 Correspondent Bank Balances maintained for what reason?

--Enable funds transfers form collected of cash items and cash letters
+-Enable funds transfers form collection of cash items and cash letters

 -settlement of securities transactions